The Easiest Way to Have a Stronger, More Intense Orgasm, According to Experts

 When you're ready to let your partner orgasm, indicate this to them and ask how they'd like to finish.

 Don't just focus on having (or not having) an orgasm.
 Putting this pressure on yourself is a surefire way to limit your ability to fully embrace all those feel-good sensations.
 Instead, focus on the experience and feeling the way your body responds to the sensory overload.

 Be patient with yourself and your partner.
 This is a marathon, not a sprint.
-Don't be discouraged if the first experience isn't what you're expecting: no two orgasms are alike, and it can take time for your body to understand this new method of pleasure you're introducing it to.
+Don't be discouraged if the first experience isn't what you're expecting: no two orgasms are alike, and it can take time for your body to understand this new method of pleasure.

-Have a safe word discussed prior to engaging in play.
+Discuss safe words before engaging in play.
 You can use a term like "pineapple" or "red" to indicate when you want the edging to stop.
-This ensures everyone feels comfortable and, if one person is pushed too far, they can easily halt play immediately.
+This ensures everyone feels comfortable, and if one person is pushed too far, they can easily halt play immediately.
 If you are on the receiving end of your partner using their safe word, you should immediately stop.

 Don't forget the foreplay.
 Think about it this way: you will have multiple rounds of stimulation before you experience a big orgasm.
 With this in mind, try to mix it up as best you can.
 You don't have to directly stimulate someone's penis or vulva every time.
 Instead, get creative with it, and don't be afraid to throw in some sexy licking, kissing, and rubbing into the mix.

 — Additional Reporting by Haley Lyndes